laytenter/Insider-London/_posts/2014-12-15-christmas-gifts-for-london-lovers.md

 ---
+title: Christmas gifts for London Lovers
+date: '2014-12-15 10:30:37'
+categories:
+- blog
+- London Underground/Tube
+- Modern Architecture
+- Other
 id: 23551
-title: Christmas gifts for London Lovers
-date: 2014-12-15T10:30:37+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=23551
-permalink: /christmas-gifts-for-london-lovers/
+permalink: "/christmas-gifts-for-london-lovers/"
 s4_cdes:
 -
 s4_ctitle:
 -
 s4_image2s:
 -
 s4_url2s:
 -
-categories:
-  - blog
-  - London Underground/Tube
-  - Modern Architecture
-  - Other
 tags:
 - Alternative London
 - architecture
 - christmas
 - Design
 - London Underground
 - London walking tours
 - quirky london
 - Tube
+slug: christmas-gifts-for-london-lovers

 ---
 While we&#8217;re sure this fact hasn&#8217;t escaped your notice, here&#8217;s a gentle reminder that Christmas is now only 10 days away.
 If you&#8217;re struggling to find gifts, here are our suggestions for the lover of London in your life.
 Far better than your average souvenir&#8230;